opensearch-project/data-prepper/docs/trace_analytics.md

 The [OpenTelemetry source](../data-prepper-plugins/otel-trace-source/README.md) accepts trace data from the OpenTelemetry collector.
 The source depends on [OpenTelemetry Protocol](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/protocol).
 The source officially support transport over gRPC.
 The source also supports industry-standard encryption (TLS/HTTPS).

-### Preppers
+### Processor

-We have two preppers for the Trace Analytics feature,
+We have two processor for the Trace Analytics feature,
-* *otel_trace_raw_prepper* -  This prepper is responsible for converting the trace data in [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-proto/tree/master/opentelemetry/proto/trace/v1) to OpenSearch-friendly (JSON) docs.
+* *otel_trace_raw_prepper* -  This processor is responsible for converting the trace data in [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-proto/tree/master/opentelemetry/proto/trace/v1) to OpenSearch-friendly (JSON) docs.
 These OpenSearch-friendly docs have certain additional fields like duration which are not part of the original OpenTelemetry specification.
 These additional fields are to make the instant OpenSearch Dashboards dashboards user-friendly.
-* *service_map_stateful* -  This prepper performs the required preprocessing on the trace data and build metadata to display the service-map OpenSearch Dashboards dashboards.
+* *service_map_stateful* -  This processor performs the required preprocessing on the trace data and build metadata to display the service-map OpenSearch Dashboards dashboards.

 ### OpenSearch sink